17 Colorful Things to Do in Old San Juan (Plus Day Trips)

 And if you get into the groove, don’t be shy.
 Shake those hips and join the locals dancing in the plaza.

-17) Soak up the sun at Isla Verde
+Chilling on the beach at Isla Verde

 One of the most beautiful beaches in Puerto Rico is at Isla Verde.